 - Experience.
-Mayo Clinic doctors trained in brain and nervous system conditions (neurologists), brain and nervous system surgery (neurosurgeons), and others have experience treating people who have movement disorders.
+Mayo Clinic doctors trained in brain and nervous system conditions (neurologists), brain and nervous system surgery (neurosurgeons) and others treat close to 14,000 people every year who have movement disorders.
 Neurologists at each Mayo Clinic location have specific expertise in several types of movement disorders.

 - Team approach.
 Mayo Clinic neurologists, neurosurgeons and other doctors trained in movement disorders work together to determine the most appropriate treatment for your condition.

 - Latest diagnostic tools.
 Mayo Clinic doctors use detailed imaging tests, including magnetic resonance imaging (MRI), positron emission tomography (PET), movement neurophysiology and other tests, to diagnose movement disorders.

 - Cutting-edge treatment.
 Mayo Clinic neurologists, neurosurgeons and other doctors have expertise in treating movement disorders with botox (botulinum toxin) injections, deep brain stimulation (DBS) and other therapies.

 - Research leader.
 Mayo Clinic doctors trained in movement disorders study research in genetics, molecular mechanisms, pathology and diagnosis and treatment options for movement disorders and conduct clinical trials.